awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 AppStream 2\.0 provides on\-instance session scripts\.
 You can use these scripts to run your own custom scripts when specific events occur in users' streaming sessions\.
 For example, you can use custom scripts to prepare your AppStream 2\.0 environment before your users' streaming sessions begin\.
 You can also use custom scripts to clean up streaming instances after users complete their streaming sessions\.

 Session scripts are specified within an AppStream 2\.0 image\.
 These scripts are run within the user context or the system context\.
-If your session scripts use the standard out to write information, error, or debugging messaging, these can be optionally saved to an Amazon S3 bucket within your AWS account\.
+If your session scripts use the standard out to write information, error, or debugging messaging, these can be optionally saved to an Amazon S3 bucket within your Amazon Web Services account\.

 **Topics**
 + [Run Scripts Before Streaming Sessions Begin](#run-scripts-before-streaming-sessions-begin)